 Imagine a circular rod made of an electrically conducting material.
 Apply an electric field of magnitude Q to it.
 This means that one end of the rods assumes a positive potential and one a negative potential.
 Since electrons are more mobile than protons, they rush to cancel out the positive potential developed at the left end of the rod.
 This motion of electrons is also called an electric current.
 According to scientific convention, electric current flows opposite to the direction of the flow of electrons.

-Bodies in which the application of an electric field results in the generation of an electric current due to the movement of the electrons is called an Electrical Conductor.
+Bodies in which the application of electric field results in the generation of electric current due to the movement of the electrons is called an Electrical Conductor.
 In such bodies, the electrons are free to move around inside the body and their random motion can be influenced by an electric field.
 Most electrical conductors are metals mainly because metals possess electrons in the outermost orbit where they are most loosely held and can move around easily.
 The wires supplying electricity to your houses are supplying fresh energetic electrons to your house for you to use.
-We have learn’t to use it and we have become completely dependent on electricity.
+We have learned to use it, and we have become completely dependent on electricity.

 Certain bodies do not possess free moving electrons like metals.
 Materials with fixed electrons such as plastics and rubber do not respond to the electric field at all.
-The electrons in such materials is not free to move around and generate an electric current.
+The electrons in such materials are not free to move around and generate an electric current.
 Such bodies are called Electrical Insulators.
 The plastic coating around the wire is an insulating material which prevents you from getting shocked by the electricity in the wire within.

 Electricity is vital to our lives.
 We may build our machines but electricity is what runs it.

-Stay tuned with byju’s to learn more about conductors, insulators and many more.
+Stay tuned with BYJU’S to learn more about conductors, insulators and many more.